RWLienert/MonoGS-Uncertainty/README.md

 python slam.py --config {.yaml path} --uncertainty_mode
 ```

 Following this, there are 4 other settings (use --help for more assistance).
-All are run in the format below.
-Then, once the viewer loads, select the checkbox **Uncertainty** to see visualisations
+All are run in the format below
 ```bash
 python slam.py --config {.yaml path} --uncertainty_mode --patch_size <int> --top_k <int> --keyframes_per_calculation <int> --itr_per_avg <int>
 ```

 `--path_size` Size (in pixels) of the square patches used for first-pass variance scanning.
-Smaller = finer localisation but slower; larger = coarser but faster
+Smaller = finer localisation but slower; larger = coarser but faster.
-Uncertainty and Render images are automatically saved to a file called experiments.
 Default = 8

 `--top_k` After the fast scan, only the top-k most variant patches enter the expensive Fisher back-prop step.
 Reducing `top_k` speeds up rendering but may miss rare artefacts; increasing gives more accurate maps at the cost of GPU time.
 Default = 16000